brynnylee/Real-Time-X-Tweet-Sentiment-Analysis/README.md

 ## 1. Introduction

 Influencers play a pivotal role in shaping public perception.
 By analyzing the sentiment of tweets directed at these figures, we can uncover trends and insights into public opinion.
-This project utilizes a real-time sentiment analysis pipeline, leveraging distributed data processing with Apache Spark, Delta Lake, and Databricks, alongside a Hugging Face transformer for sentiment classification.
+This project utilizes a real-time sentiment analysis pipeline, leveraging distributed data processing with **Apache Spark**, **Delta Lake**, and **Databricks**, alongside a **Hugging Face transformer** for sentiment classification.

+### **Key Concepts**:
+- **Sentiment Analysis**: A natural language processing (NLP) technique used to determine the emotional tone (positive, neutral, negative) behind a body of text.
+- **Transformer Models**: Deep learning models that excel at NLP tasks by understanding context bidirectionally.
+Hugging Face’s BERT-based sentiment classifier is an example.

 ---

 ## 2. Problem Statement

 This project aims to:
-- Build a scalable, real-time tweet sentiment analysis pipeline.
+- Build a **scalable, real-time tweet sentiment analysis pipeline**.
-- Capture influencer sentiment trends and categorize them as positive, negative, or neutral.
+- Capture influencer sentiment trends and categorize them as **positive, negative, or neutral**.
 - Identify patterns in influencer mentions and visualize sentiment shifts over time.

 ---

 ## 3. Project Architecture

-The analysis follows a medallion data architecture:
+The analysis follows a **medallion data architecture**:

 - **Bronze Layer**: Raw tweet ingestion.
 - **Silver Layer**: Preprocessed data with cleaned text and structured fields.
 - **Gold Layer**: Sentiment inference results with enriched metadata.

+### **Why Medallion Architecture?**
+The medallion architecture organizes data into layers to enhance data quality:
+- **Bronze**: Raw, unprocessed data.
+- **Silver**: Cleaned, transformed data.
+- **Gold**: Enriched, business-ready data for downstream analysis.

 Key technologies used: